 The English Major

-Please note: Programs in English and related areas will change in spring 2014!
+Please note: New programs in English and related areas are in place for ALL STUDENTS as of spring 2014.
 Learn more here.

 It's About Signs

 At one time the discipline of "English" was identified principally with the literature of England.
 Today, English concerns itself not only with literature but with a variety of texts — meaningful arrangements of words, images, or other signs — and not only with England but with all parts of the world where texts are created and read.

 At SUNY Geneseo, the program in English prepares students to become critical readers of signs and texts, as well as skilled producers of them.

 Our program retains a traditional emphasis on the literatures of Britain and the United States.
 At the same time, it incorporates innovative requirements and opportunities based on the recognition that diversity - in authorship, subject matter, genre, textual medium, and interpretive approach - is both the reality of our culture and a value to be appreciated and sustained.

 Our students learn writing and speaking skills that enable them to communicate and express themselves effectively in the classroom and beyond it, as learners, as jobholders, as citizens.

 The English major provides solid preparation for anyone seeking to pursue advanced graduate study, professional training in fields such as law and medicine, or a career in teaching.